VZaleski/VZaleski/README.md

 ## About Me

 Hello, my name is Vladimir.
 I'm 23 years old.
 I live now in Minsk, Belarus.
-I am Software Engineer.
+I am Software Engineer.<br>
 I graduated a faculty of computer systems and networks from Belarusian State University of Informatics and Radioelectronics 2 years ago and am currently attending the RSSchool frontend course.
 I learned the basic knowledge of programming at the university.
 I learned languages like C, Assembly Language, VHDL, Matlab.
 How did I decide to become a frontend developer?
 I initially entered the university without a specific goal.
 Students in my department study circuit board design, microcontroller programming, and digital system design.
 In the 4th year of university, I was introduced to web programming.
 Then I realized that I want to develop in this direction.
-A friend advised me to take RSS courses.
+A friend advised me to take RSS courses.<br>
-What do I like about programming?
+What do I like about programming?<br>
 I like to solve algorithmic and mathematical problems, so I like to program.
 I am taking RSS courses for the second time.
 For the first time, I took the course to the very end.
 I can tell you about the most recent task that is performed in the team.
 Our team consisted of 4 people.
 Our Goal: Make a clone of the Trello app.
 Trello is a team work service that allows you to plan and publish current tasks, organize them, and monitor their execution.
 It is based on the Japanese kanban board system – a convenient tool for organizing work.
 I was responsible for the following app features: